 Sir David Bell

-Sir David is a non-executive director of the Economist.
+Sir David has an extensive history of senior executive and non-executive positions within the private, public and third sectors.
 He retired as a director of Pearson plc and Chairman of the Financial Times at the end of 2009 after 13 years on the Board.

 David was appointed Chief Executive of the Financial Times in 1993 and became Chairman in 1996.
-In July 1998 he was also appointed Pearson's Director for People with responsibility for the recruitment, motivation, development and reward of employees across the Pearson Group and in June 2003 he became Chairman of Pearson Inc in New York.
+In July 1998 he was also appointed Pearson's Director for People, with responsibility for the recruitment, motivation, development and reward of employees across the Pearson Group and in June 2003 he became Chairman of Pearson Inc in New York.
+David has also acted as a non-executive director for the Economist.

-David was also Chairman of the Millennium Bridge Trust (1995-2002), responsible for conceiving the first new bridge across Thames in the centre of London for 100 years.
+David was also Chairman of the Millennium Bridge Trust (1995-2002), which was responsible for conceiving the first new bridge across the Thames in the centre of London for 100 years.

 David was born in Henfield, Sussex, and educated at Cambridge University and the University of Pennsylvania.
 He is married with three children and lives in Islington.